Splix1/Speedruns.Backend/README.md

 # Speedruns.Backend

-## This repository contains the backend for my [speedrun.com](https://www.speedrun.com/) clone.
+## This repository contains the backend for my speedrunning leaderboards webapp.
 This is a fun project to further learn C#/.NET and build upon those skills.

 ## The backend will consist primarily of C#/ASP.NET following the repository pattern.